City of London

 - A Guide to the Alleys, Courts, Passages and Yards of Central London by Ivor Hoole; gives location and history of over 400 byways (via Internet Archive).

 - List of the Streets and Places within the Administrative County of London 1929 CD from Archive CD Books, shows alterations since 1856.
+The Internet Archive has an earlier 1905 edition.

 - 1841 Census London Street Index CD The 1841 Street Index for Metropolitan London, Middlesex/Surrey, was originally published by Austalian Institute for Genealogical Studies as microfiche in 1996 and has been converted to CD.